 Fact: Alberta's healthcare system is plagued by delays to get an appointment with a physician, extended waits during an appointment and repeated phone calls to get a test result or question answered.

 Fact: About 18% of Albertans don't have a family physician.
 Yet research shows that patients who have an ongoing relationship with a physician do better.

 Fact: Emergency rooms across Alberta are overcrowded as too many patients use them in place of seeing a family physician.

 Fact: Alberta physicians, specialists and health programs have waiting lists that exceed provincial standards.

 These factors hurt health outcomes, patient satisfaction and cost.
-But there is a proven process and set of principles that will help practices and program reduce waiting times without adding costly resources.
+But there is a proven process and set of principles that will help practices and programs reduce waiting times without adding costly resources.

 Because each practice is different, there is no prescribed action plan to create a high quality health system, but there are similarities found by those who have been successful in making improvements: